DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

+**This needs thorough review from developers!!**

+# Development guidelines

-This is RECOMMENDATION for common development practices in the DINA project.
-It can be deviated for justifiable reasons.
+This is RECOMMENDATION for day-to-day development practices in the DINA project.
+It can be deviated from for justifiable reasons.
 Comment and/or document any deviations clearly.

-**This needs thorough review from developers!!**

 ## What to include in these guidelines?